chang55245/onnx-model-staticalize/README.md

 Lowering the model to ONNXBasic instead of ONNXIR.
 Because the IR lowering from ONNXBasic to ONNXIR includes some shape inference passes that may cause errors.

-/your/path/to/onnx-mlir --EmitONNXBasic \
+run
-model_fixed.onnx -o updated-static.mlir
+- /your/path/to/onnx-mlir --EmitONNXBasic model_fixed.onnx -o updated-static.mlir